Craig Haubert, ESPN Staff Writer 5d

 Top defensive prospect: DT Lamar Brown

-The Tigers are tough to beat for in-state talent, and they built the foundation for one of the top classes in the country with homegrown recruits.
-A great example of that came when they fended off several top suitors, including Texas A&M, and kept top-ranked prospect Lamar Brown at home.
+Multiple midseason conference losses have LSU starting over.
+The Tigers can always be tough to beat for in-state talent and if the new staff can keep the core of this class together, it will arrive with a strong base to build off.
+A key example of that came when LSU fended off several top suitors, including Texas A&M, and kept top-ranked prospect Lamar Brown at home.
 Projected to the defensive line, he is an agile and flexible big man who also could excel, if needed, as an offensive lineman.

-LSU also added wide receiver Jabari Mack (a strong route runner) and offensive tackle Brysten Martinez, a pair of in-state four-star recruits who bolster a class that now features more than half of the top 10 players from Louisiana.
+LSU also added wide receiver Jabari Mack (a strong route runner) and offensive tackle Brysten Martinez, a pair of in-state four-star recruits who bolster a class that now features more than half of the top-10 players from Louisiana.
 That includes a pair of teammates from Edna Karr High: DT Richard Anderson, a stout presence at more than 300 pounds with good initial quickness, and Aiden Hall, a safety with good length, speed and downhill physicality.
-Though much of their recruiting success is from within their primary recruiting footprint, the Tigers did go out west to land ESPN 300 CB Havon Finney Jr. A 2027 prospect who reclassified into the 2026 class, he has shown he can be physical in press coverage but also brings excellent speed to be able to run with receivers.

 16. Clemson Tigers